Hari31416/Placement/index.md

+# CV Related Stuffs
-# Here are all the files:
+Here are the files.
 #### Interested on what type of jobs are in different sectors?
 Find out here:
 - [Jobs in IT Sector](IT.md)
 - [Jobs in Analytics Sector](Analytics.md)